What Is the Truth Behind Reducing Balance Loan Calculations?

 Flat Rate Method$700.00$12,000.0014.50% (Actual APR)

-**Beware of Flat Rate Sales Tactics**: Car dealerships frequently quote flat rates because the nominal number looks low (e.g. "a 5% flat rate").
-However, because you are repaying the principal monthly, a 5% flat rate actually corresponds to an APR of over 9.2%, doubling your real interest expense.
+Beware of Flat Rate Sales Tactics: Car dealerships frequently push flat rates because the nominal number looks low (e.g. "a 5% flat rate").
+But wait!
+Because you are actually repaying the principal monthly, a 5% flat rate really corresponds to an APR of over 9.2%.
+That effectively doubles your real interest expense!